aws-samples/amazon-elasticsearch-service-with-cognito/README.md

 The Launch Stack button above opens the AWS Serverless Application Repository in the US East 1 (Northern Virginia) region.
 You may switch to other regions from there before deployment.

+### Q: How much do resources in this template cost?

+Standard AWS charges apply to the resources you deploy with this template.

+Amazon Elasticsearch Service provides customers in the [AWS Free Tier](https://aws.amazon.com/free/) free usage of up to 750 hours per month of the configuration in this template, i.e. a single-AZ `t2.small.elasticsearch` instance and 10GB of EBS storage for up to one year from the date the account was created.
+If you exceed the free tier limits, you will be charged the Amazon Elasticsearch Service rates for the additional resources you use.

+The Amazon Cognito User Pool feature has a free tier of 50,000 monthly active users for users who sign in directly to Cognito User Pools.
+The free tier does not automatically expire at the end of your 12 month AWS Free Tier term, and it is available to both existing and new AWS customers indefinitely.

+See offer terms of [Amazon Cognito](https://aws.amazon.com/cognito/pricing/) and [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/pricing/) for more details.

 ### Q: How can I add a new question to this list?

 If you found yourself wishing this set of frequently asked questions had an answer for a particular problem, please [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 The chances are good that others will also benefit from having the answer listed here.